 Can I register and pay for classes on-line?

-Yes, you can register and pay online once you’ve logged onto your JACK account.
+Yes, you can register and pay online once you’ve logged onto your MySFCC account.
 Select the Registration tab, click on Tuition and Fees/Payment Deadlines and click on Payment Options.

 Does SFCC have a payment plan?

 Payment plans allow you to pay your tuition in up to three installments.
 A $15 setup fee and 25% down payment are required.
 Payment plans can be set up on your MySFCC account by selecting the Registration tab, clicking on Tuition and Fees/Payment Deadlines and clicking on Payment Options and locating SFCC Payment Plan.

 How do I get my Student ID card?

 Once you have registered for classes, take a copy of your schedule to Student Development Office in Room LL311 to obtain your student ID card.

 Do I need an appointment to meet with an academic adviser?